 - Take care when passing stopped vehicles: Children may dart out from in front of stopped vehicles, or passengers may open doors without warning.
 Vehicles stopped inexplicably at intersections may be yielding to pedestrians, so don’t go around them unless you’re sure the intersection is clear.

-Want the best defensive driving course in San Jose California?
-Top Picks: Economic Driving School, Advantage Driving School & Bay Hill Traffic School!
+Want the best defensive driving course in Washington DC?
+Top Picks: Advantage Driving School, Dexterity Driving School & Ethio Star Driving School!